 If you are an applicant with a disability and need accommodations to access any of our services, please contact the Homeowner Services Department at 206.855.5193.
 TTY relay services are available by dialing 711.

-Optional: If you are interested in receiving updates about future available communities and information meetings, sign up for our mailing list.
-Email notifications will be sent to those on this list when information meetings are scheduled.
+If you are interested in receiving updates about future available communities, sign up for the mailing list below.
+Email notifications will be sent to those on this list when homes are available.

 Family Selection Criteria

 Habitat for Humanity of Seattle-King County believes and insists on nondiscriminatory family selection criteria for all homeowner applicants.
 Homebuyers applying to Habitat for Humanity of Seattle-King County must meet the following criteria:

 Demonstrate a need for adequate and affordable housing:

 1. The applicant is “cost burdened” (defined as spending more than 30% of their gross income for housing).